reiyonna/statistical-deep-learning-models/README.md

 These are designed to build intuition before moving to code.

 ---
 ## Teaching Context

-This material was used to teach MSc students in a classroom setting.

-The goal was to:

-* Simplify complex deep learning concepts
-* Build intuition before implementation
-* Encourage hands-on exploration
+Used to teach MSc students at the Christ University in a live classroom setting.
+Materials were designed to be self-contained: a student who missed a lecture should be able to follow the slides, open the corresponding playground, and reconstruct their understanding without needing supplementary resources.

 ---